 We estimate the fair value of our other long-term debt, including the current portion and excluding leases, using expected future payments discounted at risk-adjusted rates, both of which are Level 3 inputs.
 We determine the fair value of our senior notes using quoted market prices, which are directly observable Level 1 inputs.
 As noted in Footnote No. 11, "Long-term Debt," even though our commercial paper borrowings generally have short-term maturities of 30 days or less, we classify outstanding commercial paper borrowings as long-term based on our ability and intent to refinance them on a long-term basis.
 As we are a frequent issuer of commercial paper, we use pricing from recent transactions as Level 2 inputs in estimating fair value.
 At year-end 2012 and 2011, we determined that the carrying value of our commercial paper approximated its fair value due to the short maturity.
 Our other long-term liabilities primarily consist of guarantee costs.
 As noted in Footnote No. 14, "Contingencies," we measure our liability for guarantees at fair value on a nonrecurring basis, that is when we issue the guarantee or when an existing guarantee is modified, using Level 3 internally developed inputs.
-At year-end 2012 and 2011, we determined that the carrying values of our guarantee costs approximated their fair values based on Level 3 inputs.
+At year-end 2012 and 2011, we determined that the carrying the value on a nonrecurring basis, that is when we issue the guarantee or when an existing guarantee is modified, using Level 3 internally developed inputs.
+At year-end 2012 and 2011, we determined that the carrying values of our commercial paper.